Henok-et/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 007 hello:script that sets the permission to the file hello
+chown [Options] id[:Group] .:script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.